Selim78/dog-breed-classifier/README.md

 # Dog Breed Classifier

-*Project done as part of my Artificial Intelligence Nanodegree - Udacity - 2017*
+*Project done as part of my Machine Learning Nanodegree - Udacity - 2017*

 Built an algorithm to identify canine breed given an image of a dog.
 If given image of a human, the algorithm identifies a resembling dog breed.